soyglorialopez/science_site_api/README.md

 ### Test the API

-For test the API it can use the Http client [Postman](https://www.postman.com/)  or in your vscode the extension named [Thunder](https://www.thunderclient.com/)
+For test the API, it can use the Http client [Postman](https://www.postman.com/)  or in your vscode the extension named [Thunder](https://www.thunderclient.com/)

 Create a new publication